BederSaad/AI_CHAT/README.md

 ### Usage

-Sign Up / Log In: Use the Clerk authentication system to create an account or log in.
+**Sign Up / Log In**: Use the Clerk authentication system to create an account or log in.

-Chat with AI: Once logged in, start interacting with the AI chatbot.
+**Chat with AI**: Once logged in, start interacting with the AI chatbot.

-Manage Profile: Navigate to the profile section to update your details or change your theme preferences.
+**Manage Profile**: Navigate to the profile section to update your details or change your theme preferences.

-Logout: Use the logout button to securely end your session.
+**Logout**: Use the logout button to securely end your session.

-Authentication Setup
+### Authentication Setup

 This project uses Clerk for authentication.
 To integrate Clerk:

-Sign up for a free account at Clerk.dev.
+**Sign up for a free account at Clerk.dev.**

-Create a new application in the Clerk dashboard.
+**Create a new application in the Clerk dashboard.**

-Copy the Publishable Key from the Clerk dashboard.
+**Copy the Publishable Key from the Clerk dashboard.**

-Add the key to your .env file in the client folder as shown above.
+**Add the key to your .env file in the client folder as shown above.**

-Follow Clerk's documentation to customize authentication flows if needed.
+**Follow Clerk's documentation to customize authentication flows if needed.**